joshwycuff/py-laz/docs/quick_start.md

 hello
 ```

-If you have a set of commands that you run often, you can codify them as an action as well.
+Actions can also have sub-actions in the form of a list.
+If you have a set of commands that you run
+often, you can codify them as an action as well.

 ```yaml
 targets: